SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 it might contain *some* value of that type, or it might contain *no value at all*.

-Optional values are a bit like `Schrödinger's cat <http://en.wikipedia.org/wiki/Schrödinger's_cat>`_.
-The cat might be alive, or it might be dead – the only way to find out is to look inside the box.
 An optional's value can be checked using an ``if`` statement, in a similar way to a ``Bool``.
 If an optional does have a value, it equates to ``true``;
 if it has no value at all, it equates to ``false``.

-When the optional *does* contain a value, the underlying value can accessed by adding an exclamation mark (``!``) to the end of the optional's name.
+Once you are sure that the optional *does* contain a value, you can access its underlying value by adding an exclamation mark (``!``) to the end of the optional's name.
 The exclamation mark effectively says
 “I know that this optional definitely has a value – please use it”: